-In this blog post, we are going to walk you through an actual example of the Cloudify and Mist.io integration demonstrating the deployment of a Kubernetes cluster on AWS all from the Mist.io UI.
+In this blog post, we are going to walk you through an actual example of the Cloudify and Mist.io integration demonstrating the deployment of a Kubernetes cluster on an AWS cloud orchestration all from the Mist.io UI.

 Watch our joint webinar on migrating to microservices with Kubernetes.
 Go